UPDATED BY

 “It made our community meaner,” Roelands said.
 “It’s like the difference between restorative and retributive justice.
 Shadowbans won’t turn people into better members of the community.”

-At any rate, social platforms are starting to recognize that opacity is a real problem.
-In his March 2021 Medium post, Clegg announced a Facebook roadmap that includes “providing more transparency about how the distribution of problematic content is reduced.”
-Since then, Meta’s independent Oversight Board has been reviewing Facebook and Instagram content decisions, with its decisions and recommendations posted to the company’s Transparency Center.
+Meta’s independent Oversight Board has been reviewing Facebook and Instagram content decisions, with its decisions and recommendations posted to the company’s Transparency Center.

-But both social media giants seem committed to giving their users more insight into why posts are downranked or flagged.
+While these features are unlikely to solve the companies’ moderation problems for good, these social media giants seem committed to giving their users more insight into why posts are downranked or flagged.

 And that’s a start, at least.